Abhaile - free mortgage arrears support

 The duty solicitor service is a limited service to provide advice and help to unrepresented borrowers at court.
 Your consultation solicitor will explain this in more detail.

-Normally, you should already have obtained written financial and legal advice under the Scheme, including advice from the consultation solicitor on any repossession proceedings.
+Normally, you should already have written financial and legal advice under the Scheme, including advice from the consultation solicitor on any repossession proceedings.

 If you have not applied in time to get such advice, the duty solicitor may still be able to give you some more limited help, but only if you have already applied to MABS.
 If your mortgage lender has already issued repossession proceedings against your home, and you have not yet applied for the Scheme, you should contact MABS as soon as possible – see ‘Where to apply’ below.